What causes hand dermatitis?

-Hand Dermatitis, also known as hand eczema, is extremely common.
-Because the hands perform so many different tasks day-to-day, they are routinely exposed to irritating agents.
-Hand rashes usually result from a combination of sensitive skin and irritation or allergy from materials touched.
+Hand dermatitis, also known as hand eczema, is extremely common.
+Hands perform so many different tasks day-to-day, so they are routinely exposed to irritating agents.
+Hand rashes usually result from a combination of sensitive skin and irritation (or allergy) from materials.

 Skin protection is an important part of treatment.
-The following instructions give you detailed directions on how to develop effective daily habits in order to improve the condition:
+The following instructions give you detailed directions on how to develop effective daily habits to improve the condition.

 - Protect your hands from direct contact with soaps, detergents, scouring powders, and similar irritating chemicals by wearing waterproof, heavy-duty vinyl gloves (such as the Allerderm brand*).
 Vinyl gloves seem to be more effective than rubber gloves, because many patients experience allergic reactions to rubber.
 If a glove develops a hole, discard it immediately.
 Wearing a glove with a hole is worse than wearing no gloves at all.
 Have enough waterproof gloves on hand so that you may always use a dry pair.

 - Washable cotton gloves may be used as an absorbent liner under vinyl gloves.
-Wear waterproof gloves while peeling and squeezing lemons, oranges, or grapefruit, peeling potatoes, and handling tomatoes.
+Wear waterproof gloves while peeling and squeezing lemons, oranges, or grapefruit, and while feeling potatoes and handling tomatoes.

 - Wear leather or heavy-duty gloves when performing daily tasks such as cleaning and gardening.
-An important rule of thumb is to both wear gloves often and to wash the gloves often with a non-irritating detergent.
+An important rule of thumb is to wear gloves often, and wash gloves often with a non-irritating detergent.

 - If you have an automatic dishwasher, use it as much as possible.
 If not, the task should be delegated to another member of the family.
 Wash your laundry in a machine, not by hand.

-- Avoid direct contact with turpentine, paint thinner, paints, and floor, furniture, metal and shoe polishes.
-When using them, wear vinyl gloves to protect your hands from the irritating solvents they contain.
+- Avoid direct contact with turpentine, paint thinner, paints, and floor, furniture, metal, and shoe polishes.
+When using them, wear vinyl gloves to protect your hands from the irritating solvents.

 - When washing your hands, use lukewarm water and very little mild soap.
 Rinse the soap off carefully and pat dry gently.